Latitudeda/PhotoCAD_Docs/docs/en/post_simulation/example_cmz.rst

    +----------+---------------------------+----------------------------+
    |1st D     |:math:`\Delta L_{base}`/4  | 0.375 :math:`\Delta L_{FS}`|
    +----------+---------------------------+----------------------------+

+.. table:: Parameters for the calculation of the delay line lengths of the wavelength splitters in a CMZ wavelength filter.[1]

 Note that the correct delay line :math:`\Delta L` indicate in each splitter can be obtained from :math:`\Delta L_{FSR}` + :math:`\Delta L_{shift}`.